spoorn/RedditNotifier/README.md

 ### Configurations
-All setup and configurations are inputted in `config.properties` (see [properties file](https://github.com/spoorn/RedditNotifier/blob/main/config.properties) for documentation).
+All setup and configurations are inputted in [config.properties](https://github.com/spoorn/RedditNotifier/blob/main/config.properties).

 This script uses SMTP to send messages/text other emails/phone numbers.
-You will need to provide an email for the SENDER (Gmail has been tested and works).
+You will need to provide an email for the SENDER (GMail has been tested and works).
 Recommend to use a non-important email as credentials will be stored in a configuration file - you can create a new dummy email.
 The SENDER email is logged in via SMTP, so depending on the email server, you may need to allow access from "Less Secure Apps" (see https://support.google.com/accounts/answer/6010255 if you are using Gmail).

 > ⚠️Note: If you are running the script from a server such as Google Compute Engine, or you don't want to store your password directly in the config file, you can make use of an App Password instead: https://support.google.com/accounts/answer/185833